Estimating Construction Costs

 "No problem."
 Jay promised.

-"What's this 400 dollar crap?!"
+"What's this 400-dollar crap?!"
 I shouted.

 "That's your half of the bridge project."
 Jay squirmed.
 "Didn't you know you were splitting the money with me?"

 "No!
 I didn't know that at all, Jay!!
-You never said anything about me splitting the $800 dollars with you.
+You never said anything about me splitting the $800 with you.
 You didn't even do one lick of work!"
 I said, shaking with anger.

 "I get half for lining up the work for you."
 Jay said.